-The American Arbitration Association (AAA) has administered increasing numbers of international cases under its International Arbitration Rules and its Commercial Arbitration Rules.
-The AAA also provides services for cases under the UNCITRAL Arbitration Rules, which are reprinted at the end of these rules.
+The American Arbitration Association (AAA) has administered increasing numbers of international cases under its Commercial Arbitration Rules.
+Since 1980, the AAA is also prepared to provide services for cases under the UNCITRAL Arbitration Rules, which are reprinted in the second half of this booklet.